fabien-billwerk/n8n-nodes-billwerk/README.md

 Note: download actions provide URL only and file can be downloaded with additional HTTP Request node.

 ### Webhooks / Triggers
-This package also include a BillwerkTrigger node, which can be used to start workflows from any of the webhooks that billwerk supports.
+This package also include a BillwerkTrigger node, which can be used to start workflows from any of the webhooks that Billwerk+ Transform supports.
 It can be used to notify you about every new customer signing up, missed payment deadlines, and much more.

 The webhooks are configured automatically by n8n when starting the workflow, so you don't need to do the configuration yourself.